joshmarinacci/rust-tdeck-experiments/readme.md

 # What Versions?

 The esp_hal project recently started focusing on stability and moving towards a 1.0 release.
-These examples work on the latest version of esp_hal, which as of the time of this writing (August 2025) is [v1.0.0-rc.0](https://github.com/esp-rs/esp-hal/releases/tag/esp-hal-v1.0.0-rc.0).
+These examples work on the latest version of esp_hal, which as of the time of this writing (October 2025) is [v1.0.0](https://github.com/esp-rs/esp-hal/releases/tag/esp-hal-v1.0.0).
 I will do my best to keep them up to date.

 # Why?